Back to Blog

 Setting Up Webhooks in TrafficValidator

-From your project dashboard, navigate to Integrations → Webhooks and click Add Webhook.
-You'll specify the destination URL, choose which events to subscribe to (lead scored, verdict changed, threshold crossed), and optionally add a secret key for payload verification.
+In the project dashboard, Integrations → Webhooks → Add Webhook.
+Paste the destination URL, pick events (lead scored, verdict changed, threshold crossed), set a secret for payload verification.

 Connecting to Zapier and Make